The "New" Texas Tech University Core Curriculum Project

 (Extracted from Debra Humphreys, Making the Case for Liberal Education: Responding to Challenges.
 Association of American Colleges and Universities, 2006)

-Core curriculum preliminary course requests may be submitted by academic departments/colleges between February 15, 2012, and May 4, 2012.
-To submit or review a course proposal, Launch the Core Curriculum Course Application.
+Core curriculum preliminary course requests were submitted by academic departments/colleges between February 15, 2012, and May 4, 2012, using the Core Curriculum Course Application.

 - a cover sheet